AnirudhBabu/AMLPatternDetection/README.md

 * Visualization: Power BI.

 ## Development Journey
 Initially, I attempted to process this huge 9M+ rows dataset using PySpark.
 However, I found that the overhead of Spark’s distributed architecture was not the right tool for the specific recursive nature of "Cycle Detection" on this dataset.
-And, I was not prepared for how much memory Sparl can consume locally 😅
+And, I was not prepared for how much memory Spark can consume locally 😅

 I pivoted to a DuckDB + DFS approach.
 The script retrieves transactions into an in-memory graph and a DFS algorithm identifies paths that loop back to the originator.
 DuckDB allows me to maintain the speed of CSV data retrieval I loved from PySpark while allowing for much more detailed and flexible filters thanks to SQL.